 Qualifications of the Consultant

-Minimum of seven years of documented experience in humanitarian affairs at the international level, with Non-profit Organisations and International Organisations.
+Minimum of seven years of documented experience in humanitarian affairs at the international level, with Non-profit Organisations,International Organisations, Academia or similar.

 Previous experience in conducting similar research and consultancies, including demonstrated expertise in conducting research in the areas of work of IDMC/NRC Geneva.
 Proven expertise in mixed methodology (qualitative and quantitative).